Shvejan/truffle-health/README.md

 ## Software Engineering Internship Assessment for Truffle Health

 This project is built using Node and Express JS. \
-As a person who has worked on multipel projects in different teams, I understand the importance of writing clean and understandable code.
+As a person who has worked on multiple projects in different teams, I understand the importance of writing clean and understandable code.
 I have tried to structure this project as clean as possible.

 I used a sqlite3 database to store the medical bills data.

 the folder "./db" contains and the files related to database

 1. "connect.js" file had the database connection
-2. "api.js" file has the funcitons which run queries in the database
+2. "api.js" file has the functions which run queries on the database

 The database connection is done through Knex package